 Celebration and Thanksgiving

-The Narragansett Tribal Nation is celebrating Cranberry Thanksgiving with tribes from all over the northeastern region.
+The Tomaquag Museum organized a Cranberry Thanksgiving celebration with tribes from all over the northeastern region in attendance on Oct.
+4, 2025.
 The celebration happens in accordance with the Harvest Moon within the 13 moons or thanksgivings.
-The holiday is part of a year’s worth of giving thanks celebrated by tribes like the Narragansett, Wampanoag and Mashantucket Pequot.
+The thanksgiving event is part of a year’s worth of giving thanks celebrated by tribes like the Narragansett, Mashpee Wampanoag, Mashantucket Pequot, etc.

-The holiday is meant to celebrate that “all the things that have been grown are getting ready to be harvested and dried and stored for the winter to come,” according to Chrystal Mars Baker, an educator at the Tomaquaq Museum and a Narragansett Tribal citizen.
+The thanksgiving is meant to celebrate that “all the things that have been grown are getting ready to be harvested and dried and stored for the winter to come,” according to Chrystal Mars Baker, the education manager at the Tomaquag Museum and a Narragansett/Niantic Tribal citizen.

 Click on an image to view larger.

-Baker, right, teaches a young girl about the history of Cranberry Thanksgiving while she works on a craft on Oct.
+Baker, right, teaches a young girl about the history of Cranberry Thanksgiving while she works on basket stamping, a traditional art form done in a contemporary way on Oct.
 4, 2025.

 Baker said the community event is meant to be “an educational opportunity,” as well as a time for “sharing, educating and exposing ourselves and our tribal citizens.”
-By making the event public, the Narragansett Tribe hopes to connect with people outside the Native community so they can better understand their presence and why their cultural traditions are important.
+By making the event public, the the Tomaquag Museum endeavors to connect the general public to the native community to provide visibility and understanding of the continued presence and why traditions are important.

 “There would be a ceremony, there would be dancing, there would be gatherings of people from village to village, coming together just like what you see today,” she said.